 - Make them longer than the length required

-Since these habits can be really challenging, I recommend using a password manager like LastPass.
+Since these habits can be really challenging, I recommend using a password manager like Y-Not Tech Services Password Vault powered by Keeper Security.
 A password manager allows you to create completely random, difficult to crack passwords for all of your accounts.
 Then the manager remembers and enters these difficult passwords for you so you don’t need to remember them.
 You just need to remember a single master password.
-To learn more about LastPass, click here.
+To learn more, click here.

 What About Public Wifi?